 Le Havre is much more than just a port town, with lots of things to see and do when you arrive.
 Make sure to visit the museum of Modern Art, the stunning Le Havre Cathedral and the beautiful, Les Jardins Suspendus.

 Don’t forget to pack your walking shoes and trail the Côte d’Albâtre coastline that’s close by.
 It’s one of the prettiest coastlines and one of the best places in the north of France.

-Caen is one of Normandy’s prettiest cities that is perfect to explore some of that gorgeous French history that fills the region.
+Caen is one of Normandy’s prettiest cities that is perfect for exploring some of that gorgeous French history that fills the region.

-Make sure to stop at Château de Caen that was actually built by William the conqueror almost 1,000 years ago.
+Make sure to stop at Château de Caen which was actually built by William the Conqueror almost 1,000 years ago.